 The Victorian Forts Network was established by the Palmerston Forts Society in early 2022 as an informal grouping of “Those involved in the operation of Victorian Forts for the public good”.

-The Network is intended to be a forum to share problems, successes, good practices and ideas, challenges, and opportunities.
-The Network currently has 60 members representing 34 forts and the PFS.
-The PFS role is to coordinate meetings and other connections and a main measure of success of the Network is day to day interactions between members who might otherwise not know each other.
+The Network currently has over 80 members representing over 45 fortified sites and other organisations including the PFS.
+The PFS role is to coordinate meetings and other connections.
+A main measure of success of the Network is day to day interactions between members who might otherwise not know each other.
 The members of the network are not necessarily members of the PFS.

 The definition of “….the operation of Victorian forts for the public good” is pretty broad.
-If you are restoring a fort as a private home that still qualifies because we see the restoration as “…for the public good”
+If you are restoring a fort as a private home that still qualifies because we see appropriate restoration as “…for the public good”

 If you are not in the network and think that you should be, then get in touch with us at: enquiries@palmerstonfortssociety.org.uk